|IVAN THIRION, BARITONE|

 |CV > FRANCAIS||CV > NEDERLANDS||CV > DEUTSCH||REPERTOIRE||MEDIA|

-with participations this Autumn 2020 in a concert version of Mozart's Nozze di Figaro as Il Conte Almaviva with the Royal Philharmonic Orchestra of Liège led by Gergely Madaras and in another new production of Berlioz' Béatrice et Bénédict (again as Somarone) but these time stage directed by Damiano Michieletto and led by Daniele Rustioni at the Opera house of Lyon.
-Further on this season the artist will appear as Don Fernando in excerpts of Beethoven's Fidelio and as Albert in Massenet's Werther, both at Flanders Opera.
-And to end this weird season off in style he will sing under Sir Simon Rattle's baton the role of Steuermann in Tristan und Isolde at the Aix-en-Provence Festival (2021).
+Only few productions were saved since the corona virus outbreak : a concert version of Mozart's Nozze di Figaro (Il Conte Almaviva) with the Royal Philharmonic Orchestra of Liège led by Gergely Madaras and a new production of Berlioz' Béatrice et Bénédict (Somarone) directed by Damiano Michieletto and led by Daniele Rustioni at the Opera house of Lyon.
+Further on, he embarked at Flanders Opera to sing Don Fernando in excerpts of Beethoven's Fidelio, made successful his debut as Roderick Usherin The House of Usher (Debussy/Van Parys) and Albert in Massenet's Werther.To finish off the season, the artist participated in Tristan und Isolde (Steuermann) under Sir Simon Rattle's baton at the Aix-en-Provence Festival 2021.

-In concert he embarked on a tour (including performances in main halls in Ghent, Leuven, Brussels and Versailles) with tenor Renoud Van Mechelen and his Ensemble A notte temporis proposing under the title "Un Noël français" a programme entirely dedicated to Marc-Antoine Charpentier.
+In concert he toured (including main halls in Ghent, Leuven, Brussels and Versailles) with tenor Reinoud Van Mechelen and his Ensemble A nocte temporis proposing under the title "Un Noël français" a programme entirely dedicated to Marc-Antoine Charpentier.
 Further more he was offered a Residence at the renowned Festival of Aix-en-Provence where he deepened the Lied repertoire and distinguished himself in a series of recitals (2018).
-He also appeared in the solo baritone part in Brahms' "Ein deutsches Requiem" at the Opera house of Montpellier.
+He also appeared in the solo baritone part in Brahms' "Ein deutsches Requiem" at the Opera house of Montpellier and most recently at Salle Gaveau Paris upon invitation of M° Xavier Ricour.

 July 2013 Ivan Thirion was awarded with the "Wil Keune Prize for a young singer with real potential" at the 32th edition of the "Hans Gabor Belvédère Competition" (Amsterdam edition).
 The same year he won the 2nd Prize at the 6th edition of the St Petersburg Opera Competiton.
 He is also finalist of the 26th "Eleanor McCollum Competition for Young Singers" at the Houston Grand Opera (2014).